A Modular Reference Architecture for MCP-Servers Enabling Agentic BIM Interaction: State of the Art

 A small but growing ecosystem of MCP servers leverages this standard for BIM/IFC interaction.
 Existing implementations span open BIM environments such as Bonsai, WebIFC/Fragments, and IfcOpenShell, as well as emerging prototypes for proprietary tools including Autodesk Revit and Graphisoft Archicad.
 An overview of accessible implementations is provided in Table~\ref{tab:mcp_servers}.
 Most servers follow a monolithic design in which tool invocation, IFC processing, and model updates are executed within a single tightly integrated runtime, typically exposed via a Stdio-based MCP interface and connected to local BIM backends through Python bindings, TCP bridges, or IPC layers.
 Despite these architectural constraints, current implementations already support common agentic workflows such as element querying, model inspection, editing, and procedural scene construction.

-Among these efforts, MCP4IFC remains the only framework documented in the scientific literature \parencite{nithyanantham_2025_MCP4IFCIFCBasedBuilding}.
+Among these efforts, MCP4IFC remains the sole framework reported in the scientific literature \parencite{nithyanantham_2025_MCP4IFCIFCBasedBuilding}.
 It introduces a layered tool organisation and demonstrates IFC querying, modification, and stepwise model generation using a combined Bonsai–IfcOpenShell backend.
 Together, these systems represent the first generation of MCP-based BIM servers and serve as the foundation for the modular, backend-agnostic reference architecture developed in this work.